eduluca/Generalized-Sklearn-ML-Pipeline/README.md

-# Generalized-Sklearn-ML-Pipeline
+# Image-Processing-w-SVM
-This code is in relation to a grant under the SPARC institute for the detection and identification serotonin in immunofluorescence images.
+Image processing pipeline for serotonin detection using SVM and Gradient Bossting Algorithms.

+How it works:
+1)